albertstarfield/project-zephyrine/CODE_OF_CONDUCT.md

    - Offering constructive feedback gracefully and receiving it with humility.
    - Taking accountability for our actions, extending apologies to those adversely affected by our errors, and learning from such experiences.
    - Prioritizing the collective welfare of the community over individual interests.
+   - **Adhering to the project's architectural principles and development workflow.
+This includes, but is not limited to, refraining from committing compiled, architecture-specific binaries.
+The `launcher.py` script is the sole authority for local compilation to ensure portability and reproducibility for all contributors.**

 2.2.
 Behaviors that fall below the accepted standards include: